 NetEase has the most well-developed content-based filtering, which it developed on its own.
 NetEase relies heavily on it and largely sees third-party blacklists (including Cloudmark) as inferior.
 It uses its technology for anti-spam efforts and also for filtering messages into the appropriate commercial mail folder.

-QQ recently launched an FBL.
+QQ has an FBL.
 The FBL does not work consistently, and QQ Mail has no plans to fix it.
 However, signing up for it helps with inbox placement.

 NetEase is the only Chinese mailbox provider that currently participates in Domain-based Message Authentication, Reporting, and Conformance (DMARC).
 It provides DMARC aggregate and message-level data and accepts the DMARC policy.
 Email Fraud Protection would be able to report on email authentication and DMARC policy enforcement.
 No private channel relationships exist with our Chinese partners at this time.

 - Know your audience and create culturally appropriate content that resonates with your subscribers.

 - Establish at the outset the language that you will use to address your audience.